The best hot cross buns in Sydney

 We're calling it: these are the best hot cross buns in Sydney.
-In addition to filling the hot cross buns at Black Star with fat juicy sultanas, raisins, and fragrant chunks of orange peel, the team have added a special touch to this year’s batches – a Frankincense glaze.
+In addition to filling the hot cross buns at Black Star with fat juicy sultanas, raisins, and fragrant chunks of orange peel, the team have added a special touch – a Frankincense glaze.
 The infused sugar syrup gives the buns a sticky, glossy coat and the runoff that soaks into the dough adds an extra sweet kick.
-One will set you back $4.50 or you can get six for $25.
-They’ll be available every day until Easter Sunday.
-Easter long weekend opening hours for Newtown and Rosebery stores: Closed Good Friday; Sat-Mon 8am-3pm.
-Kinokuniya store: Closed Good Friday; Sat-Mon 10am-3pm
+You can get six for $25 in store or order online.
+Also, they are also vegan friendly.

 Do you like raisin toast?
 Of course you do.
 And what’s better than fruit toast?
 Hot cross buns.
 The limited season of these sweet treats make them extra special, but there’s no denying they’re slightly less convenient to fit in the toaster.
 That's where Bourke Street Bakery’s hot cross loaf has you covered.
-It’s either a compact loaf or a monster-sized bun, depending on which way you look at it, and comes densely packed with dried fruit and peel for only $7.
-Easter long weekend opening hours: Fri-Mon 8am-4pm.
+It’s either a compact loaf or a monster-sized bun, depending on which way you look at it, and comes densely packed with dried fruit and peel.